Internal Audit vs External Audit: Key Differences & Similarities

 The goal of an internal audit is to find weak spots, identify risks, fix errors, and improve systems.
 It helps you spot problems early, so you can avoid bigger issues later.

 Internal audits don’t just focus on money.
-They look at areas like HR, supply chain, inventory, and IT.
+Different internal audit types look at areas like HR, supply chain, inventory, and IT.
 This makes them a powerful tool for keeping operations smooth.

 They can be done regularly or whenever a specific issue comes up.
 UAE businesses often work with firms like MBS Consultancy for ongoing audit support that aligns with local compliance requirements.